mauricecesare/Isabella-site/README.md

 ##
 _<p style="text-align: center;">"However, it should be noted that the panel has never been **technically examined**.
 We should be wary of accepting the early twentieth-century connoisseurship too readily, and we cannot exclude the possibility that this copy was produced after Rubens rather than directly after Tizian."</p>_

+<p style="text-align: center;">Van Dijk, S. (2019).
+Rubens and “The source and origin of all the pretty fashions in Italy“.
+The portrait of Isabella D’Este in Red.
+In A. D. Newman & L. Nijkamp (Hrsg.), Undressing Rubens: Fashion and Painting in Seventeenth-Century Antwerp (S. 128).
+London: Harvey Miller Publishers</p>

 ## <img src='img/DPI13258655__70037.jpg'>